Revolution-Populi/revpop-web3portal/app/help/en/index.md

 # Graphene Help

-BitShares 2.0 is a Financial Smart Contracts platform that is based on the [Graphene](https://github.com/cryptonomex/graphene) technology built by [Cryptonomex](http://cryptonomex.com).
+RevPop is a Financial Smart Contracts platform that is based on the [Graphene](https://github.com/cryptonomex/graphene) technology built by [Cryptonomex](http://cryptonomex.com).
 You can see Graphene as a toolkit or technology for real-time blockchains.